bank8426/try-express-mongodb/README.md

 ## <a name="features">Features</a>

-Advanced Rate Limiting and Bot Protection: with Arcjet that helps you secure the whole app.
+- Advanced Rate Limiting and Bot Protection: with Arcjet that helps you secure the whole app.

-👉 Database Modeling: Models and relationships using MongoDB & Mongoose.
+- Database Modeling: Models and relationships using MongoDB & Mongoose.

-👉 JWT Authentication: User CRUD operations and subscription management.
+- JWT Authentication: User CRUD operations and subscription management.

-👉 Global Error Handling: Input validation and middleware integration.
+- Global Error Handling: Input validation and middleware integration.

-👉 Logging Mechanisms: For better debugging and monitoring.
+- Logging Mechanisms: For better debugging and monitoring.

-👉 Email Reminders: Automating smart email reminders with workflows using Upstash.
+- Email Reminders: Automating smart email reminders with workflows using Upstash.

-and many more, including code architecture and reusability

 ## <a name="quick-start">Quick Start</a>

 Follow these steps to set up the project locally on your machine.

-**Prerequisites**
+### Prerequisites

 - Git
 - Node.js
 - npm
+- Select one of the following
-- ngrok (for handling api callback from workflow to local development server)
+  - `ngrok` or "any tunnelling solution" to expose local development server for api callback from workflow

-**Cloning the Repository**
+  - `@upstash/qstash-cli` to run qstash on `local mode` ( They just added `monitoring feature` for `local mode` at the time I writing this README.md.
+I hope it happen sooner 😅.
+So local tunneling will not needed when i implementing this project)

+### Cloning the Repository

 ```bash
 git clone https://github.com/bank8426/try-express-mongodb.git
 cd try-express-mongodb
 ```

-**Installation**
+### Installation

 Install the project dependencies using npm: